Tourism & Hospitality Research in the New Normal: ARE YOU READY?

 Step 1 – “Share, Brainstorm & Collaborate” – Bring your data, theory, phenomenon, or good writing skills.
 Meet others who can complement what you have.
 Join resources with other participants and collaborate in teams to brainstorm and develop a new paper idea.
 Applicants will submit a short bio and research profile/idea.
 Paper hackathon organizers will use this information to rank and select applicants to participate in the 2021 JHTM Paper hackathon.
 A ‘speed dating’ session will be scheduled on the 20th October 2021, to enable hackathon participants to meet, develop their teams and start working immediately.

 Step 2 – “Work & Write” – Work and write fast.
-You will have almost 2 weeks (until 2 November 2021) to elaborate on your study/paper idea and develop a 10 minutes power point presentation.
+You will have almost 2 weeks (until 2 November 2021) to elaborate on your study/paper idea and develop a 3-minute power point presentation.
 Presentations of papers-a-thon should provide an extended outline of the proposed study including: research aims; proposed methodology; contribution to the field; expected findings; practical and theoretical contributions.
 Teams will get help from mentors.
 Mentors may decide or not to be involved as co-authors, if everyone agrees.

-Step 3 – “Pitch & Win” – on 2 November 2021, teams will have 10 minutes (very strict!) to present their paper-a-thon in front of the evaluation panel and other scholars attending the pitch Paper Hackathon event.
+Step 3 – “Pitch & Win” – on 2 November 2021, teams will have 3-minute (very strict!) to present their paper-a-thon in front of the evaluation panel and other scholars attending the pitch Paper Hackathon event.
 Teams with highly evaluated papers-a-thon will be invited to submit their completed manuscript for a fast-tracked review process and a possible publication at the JHTM (within 2022).

 There will also be two JHTM Paper Hackathon awards: